StackVista/stackstate-docs/configure/telemetry/data-sources/cloudwatch.md

 ## Pull telemetry from AWS CloudWatch

+{% hint style="info" %}
+The preferred method to retrieve telemetry from AWS CloudWatch is to [install the AWS StackPack](/stackpacks/integrations/aws/aws.md)
+{% endhint %}

 ### Prerequisites

 To connect StackState to an AWS CloudWatch instance and retrieve telemetry data you will need to have: